Best International online betting sites 2025

 When you are betting online, it’s important to remember that each country around the globe has different laws surrounding sports betting.
 This section will give you a key run-down of the markets the WGL currently has guides for.

-Betting sites in Australia
+Betting Sites for Australia

 Australia has some of the best betting sites in the world, including some big international brands like bet365, Unibet and Ladbrokes.
 The best Australian betting sites are licenced by a state or territory government, with the Northern Territory Racing Commission surprisingly the biggest regulator down under.
 Other legal Australian betting sites with good reputations include Sportsbet, TopSport and Neds.

-Betting Sites in New Zealand
+New Zealand

 New Zealand, much like Canada, has got grey laws surrounding online sports betting.
 This means you can bet with any of the offshore online betting companies legally, or without fear of reprisal.
 Many of the best New Zealand sports betting sites are based out of Australia, but the recent ban on bonus bets there has made it far less desirable to bet with their bookies.
 Instead any of the betting sites on this page accept bets from New Zealand.